Bedrock-OSS/bedrock-wiki-legacy/tutorials/custom-item-models.md

 parent: Tutorials
 ---

+# 3D Item Models

+Expert
+{: .label .label-red }

 **Warning:** this tutorial assumes you have a basic understanding of MoLang, render controllers and client entity definitions.
 Make sure to check out the [tutorial](/tutorials/render-controller) on render controllers before starting this tutorial.

-Expert
-{: .label .label-red }

 ## Concept & Idea